 Compliance with the birth and death registration law during 1883-93 was poor in many places.
 Some counties have birth and death records for only a fraction of the time that the law was in effect.
-Other counties have records which extend up to or past the date of repeal.
+Other counties have records that extend up to or past the date of repeal.
 A very few counties have records dating before 1883.

-In most cases birth records provide each parent’s name, age, and place of birth.
+In most cases, birth records provide each parent’s name, age, and place of birth.
 Death certificates made in 1910, and after, include blanks for the same information.
-A death record from 1883-93 does not have the name of the spouse or parents, but does give the date of death, cause of death, and place of burial.
+A death record from 1883-93 does not have the name of the spouse or parents but does give the date of death, cause of death, and place of burial.